 Easily pin multiple locations on the print map

 Apart from the many other features Printmaps offers, we also have a built-in geocoder that allows you to batch-upload and convert your addresses to their respective coordinates.
 It really is as easy as copying and then pasting data from a spreadsheet or a database column.
 Just click this Button in the editor: and you’ll have a familiar sight right in front of you.
 All you need to do is paste your content into the respective fields, and Printmaps will do the rest.
+Just copy and paste if you’d like to map multiple locations from excel.

 Once our geocoding engine has converted the addresses to their respective coordinates, you can go ahead and change the type of marker, the colour, icon or their size.
 All POIs will be saved in a separate layer, so once you’ve downloaded your map in Photoshop format, you can open it up and fine-tune the positioning of your POIs.